-According to Bloomberg, the IRS made a decision on August 17, 2018 to allow Abbott, a pharmaceutical healthcare company, to tie 401(k) contributions to student loan repayment.
+According to Forbes, the IRS made a decision on August 17, 2018 to allow Abbott, a pharmaceutical healthcare company, to tie 401(k) contributions to student loan repayment.
 The ruling came via a private letter ruling in response to an inquiry from Abbott.
 Which may help lead the charge for other employers interested in making contributions for their employees.
 In essence, the ruling allows the Plan’s Taxpayer (employer) to offer a voluntary, student loan benefit if the employee’s student loan payment was at least 2% of their salary for a given pay period.

 Traditionally, a company contributes to a 401(k) by offering some sort of matching contribution (typically a percentage), commensurate with what the employee contributes.
 But if you can’t afford to contribute any of your salary to your 401(k), you can’t leverage this benefit.